mridul037/mridul037/README.md

 </pre>
 **Daily News**
-  - Daily Crunch: Taboola and Outbrain call off their merger
+  - Former NSA chief General Keith Alexander is now on Amazon's board
      <hr/>

-      - *A massive content recommendation merger falls apart, Microsoft reveals the release date and pricing for its flagship game console and Alexa enables phone calls for AT&T customers.
-This is your Daily Crunch for September 9, 2020.
-The big story: Taboola and Out…*
+      - *General Keith Alexander, who oversaw the National Security Agency when Edward Snowden revealed the shocking extent of its illegal wiretapping and data collection programs, has joined Amazon’s board as a director.
+Gen. Alexander’s duties on the audit committee…*

-  - Instagram is building a product equity team and hiring a director of diversity and inclusion
+  - Here's every angle of the all-electric Lucid Air in pictures
       <hr/>

-      - *Instagram announced some changes it’s making that are geared toward advancing equity within its workplace.
-The changes come after Instagram in June spoke about elevating, rather than suppressing Black voices in light of the killing of George Floyd.
-“More than…*
+      - *After years of development, Lucid Motors took the wraps off the Air, an electric luxury sedan that was unveiled Wednesday in a live streamed event.
+The Air combines high-end features with eye-popping performance specs and technology that puts it in the same l…*

-  - B2B marketing company Metadata.io raises $6.5M
+  - Lucid Motors' second act will be an all-electric SUV called Gravity
       <hr/>

-      - *Metadata.io announced today that it has raised $6.5 million in Series A funding.
-It’s been more than four years since I wrote about the startup’s $2 million seed funding.
-At the time, co-founder and CEO Gil Allouche described the product as helping business-t…*
+      - *Lucid Motors provided Wednesday a peek of the next vehicle in its all-electric lineup — an SUV called the Lucid Gravity.
+The Lucid Gravity follows the Air, a luxury all-electric sedan that was revealed Wednesday in a live streamed event.
+The Gravity, which wi…*

-  - Facebook told it may have to suspend EU data transfers after Schrems II ruling
+  - Lucid Motors reveals its long-awaited Air electric sedan
       <hr/>

-      - *Ireland’s data protection watchdog, the DPC, has sent Facebook a preliminary order to suspend data transfers from the EU to the US, the Wall Street Journal reports, citing people familiar with the matter and including a confirmation from Facebook’s VP of glob…*
+      - *Lucid Motors CEO and CTO Peter Rawlinson had a clear vision for how to take an electric car to another level.
+The former chief engineer of the Tesla Model S just didn’t expect it to take quite so long.
+Today, nearly four years since the company first announce…*

-  - Three years later, Google Maps is back on the Apple Watch
+  - Daily Crunch: Taboola and Outbrain call off their merger
       <hr/>

-       - *Google Maps has had a sort of spotty relationship with the Apple Watch over the years.
-Google first shipped a Watch-friendly build of Maps back in September of 2015, just months after the Apple Watch first hit the shelves.
-In 2017, however, Google nixed Map’s…*
+       - *A massive content recommendation merger falls apart, Microsoft reveals the release date and pricing for its flagship game console and Alexa enables phone calls for AT&T customers.
+This is your Daily Crunch for September 9, 2020.
+The big story: Taboola and Out…*